-Complex genus; includes 19 native Hawaiian species and about 25 species restricted to various other tropical Pacific islands.
-Erect, medium-size fan palms with straight trunk and regular form.
+This complex genus includes 19 native Hawaiian species and about 25 species restricted to various other tropical Pacific islands.
+Erect, medium-size fan palms with a straight trunk and regular form.
 Best in well-drained soil with moderate moisture.
 Plant in groups or use as specimens.
 Young plants tolerate shade and are good in containers, indoors or out.Pritchardia hillebrandii

 Native to Hawaii.
-Slow growing to 20 ft. tall, 8 ft. wide.
+Slow growing to 20 ft. tall and 8 ft. wide.
 Leaves to 4 ft. long.
 Full sun brings out the bluish silver color of the foliage.
 Striking accent in the landscape during the day or under night lighting.